-- The parameter values are automatically added to the output file (have a look into the results/ folder to see how it works and where the results are stored) - The output for different parameters are stored on different locations, so no need to fear overriding results. - The format of the folder structure makes it easy to work on it using bash commands as well as automated procedures. - Other files related to your job, e.g. the submission files etc. are also placed into this folder (this is why the very first example defined it already). - The default is to use the folder where your script is located.
+- The parameter values are automatically added to the output file (have a look into the results/ folder to see how it works and where the results are stored) - The output for different parameters are stored on different locations, so no need to fear overriding results. - The format of the folder structure makes it easy to work on it using bash commands as well as automated procedures.

-Hint: In the example, the base path for the results is defined in the python file with b2luigi.set_setting("result_dir", "results")
+Hint: In the example, the base path for the results is defined in the python file with

+'''

+b2luigi.set_setting("result_path", "results")

+'''

-Instead, you can also add a settings.json with the following content in the folder where your script lives:
+Instead, you can also add a settings. json with the following content in the folder where your script lives:

+'''

+{

-"result_dir": "results"
+"result_path": "results"

+}

+'''